Cleanliness/TACE-logbook/README.md

 # TACE-logbook
-Notes on experiment runs.
+Rough notes and reports on experiments for CSC494.
 Formatted by date